Pergamon Ancient City

 The 21.6 x 13.2 metres Temple of Dionysus Kathegemon (the god who leads) was built in the time of Eumenes II (reign 197-159) at the foot of the Theatre of Pergamon’s seating area at the north end of a 246 x 17 metre colonnaded terrace.
 It is preserved in good condition in the pro stylos form (with columns in front); in front of its vestibule, four 11-metre columns stood in one row with a further column behind each of the end columns.
 Facing in a southerly direction, the temple is accessed by 25 steps that climb 4.5 metres.

-The steps, foundations and scattered remains can still be seen in situ, and while the temple does not appear sizable, it was the largest prostyle temple built in the Hellenistic era.
+The steps, foundations, and scattered remains can still be seen in situ.
+While the temple does not appear sizable, it was the largest prostyle temple built in the Hellenistic era.
 The temple was damaged or destroyed by fire during Roman times, and Emperor Caracalla (188-217 A.D., reign 198-217 A.D.) had it rebuilt.

 Temple of Athena